855-705-6653|Mold Remediation & Prevention in Southwest Missouri

 Why duct cleaning matters after mold remediation

-You can remove every speck of mold from your crawl space, but if your HVAC system is full of spores from before the remediation, you're still breathing them.
-Proper duct cleaning is the step that actually clears your air.
+You can remediate every visible bit of mold in your crawl space, but if your HVAC system is full of spores from before the remediation, you're still breathing them.
+Proper mold duct cleaning is the step that actually clears your air.
+We clean inside the ducts and supply boots because lingering mold and spores can still make you sick.
+Most air filters are not capable of catching spores because they're too tiny; they pass right through.
+And when mold is actively growing inside the ductwork itself, we treat it on the spot, full mold remediation in air ducts, not just cleaning.

 Supply & Return Ducts